Accelerating Feedforward Computation via Parallel Nonlinear Equation Solving

-In this section, we discuss under which scenarios one method is better than the other.
-We start by considering a very ideal computation model, where 1) for all $t=1,2,\cdots, T$, the recurrence relation \eqnref{eqn:feedforward} takes the same amount of time to compute for all values that $\bfs_{1:t-1}$ and $\bfu$ may take, and 2) we have access to at least $T$ processors with the same computational power.
-We only count the computational cost of evaluating the recurrence relation \eqnref{eqn:feedforward} and ignore other potential cost, such as data copying, moving and synchronization.
+Below we discuss when Jacobi or hybrid methods can accelerate feedforward computation.
+We start with a computation model that is idealized but captures important practical aspects of Jacobi methods.
+The computation model assumes (i) for all $t=1,2,\cdots, T$, the recurrence relation \eqnref{eqn:feedforward} takes the same amount of time to compute for all values that $\bfs_{1:t-1}$ and $\bfu$ may take, and (ii) we have access to at least $T$ processors with the same computational power.
+For simplicity, we only count the computational cost of evaluating the recurrence relation given in \eqnref{eqn:feedforward} and ignore other potential costs that depend more on specific hardware implementation, such as data movements and synchronization.

-We now analyze the advantages of various methods when the recurrence relations have different structures under the above computation model, and when the computation model is modified to be more general and practical.
+We now analyze the advantages of various methods when the recurrence relations have different structures under the above computation model, and when the computation model is relaxed.